ymuichiro/mimi-transcribe/README.md

 ## Key Features

 - **One-Step Transcription**: A single button controls the entire process, from starting to stopping the recording and performing the inference.
 The header displays the elapsed time and processing status.
+- **Live Waveform Monitor**: Visualize microphone input levels in real time while recording so you can confirm that audio is being captured.
 - **Microphone Device Selection**: Available input devices are listed automatically and can be switched via a dropdown menu.
 - **Model Settings**: Easily toggle **FP32 mode** and **Local Attention** activation, or adjust the context window width via the GUI.
 - **Transcription History**: Multiple transcription results are saved within the session.
 You can re-display any result by simply selecting it from the history list.
 Results can be copied or deleted via the context menu.